goravel/docs/digging-deeper/artisan-console.md

 }
 ```

-You may use the `NewLine` method to write a new line to the console:
+You can use the `NewLine` method to write a new line to the console:

 ```go
 // write single blank line